jonnonz1/nz-statute-book/acts/public/1998/mental-health-commission-act-1998.md

 **Miscellaneous provisions**

 ### 13 Expiry and repeal of Act
-(1) This Act expires at 5 pm on 31 August 2015.
+(1) This Act expires on the close of 30 June 2012.
 (2)
 (3) At the expiry of this Act—
   (a) the Commission ceases to exist; and